GStreamer/gstreamer/markdown/design/scheduling.md

 # Scheduling

-The scheduling in GStreamer is based on pads actively pushing (producing) data or pad pulling in data (consuming) from other pads.
+The scheduling in GStreamer is based on pads actively pushing (producing) data or pulling (consuming) data from other pads.

 ## Pushing

 A pad can produce data and push it to the next pad.
-A pad that behaves this way exposes a loop function that will be called repeatedly until it returns false.
-The loop function is allowed to block whenever it wants.
+A pad that behaves this way exposes a loop function that will be repeatedly called until it returns false.
+This loop function is allowed to block whenever it wants.
 When the pad is deactivated the loop function should unblock though.

 A pad operating in the push mode can only produce data to a pad that